kevgo/vscode-markdown-ide/README.md

   doesn't match anything, it falls back to the full document title.

-  As an example, let's say you want to link to a document with the filename `cpu.md` that contains `# Central Processing Unit (CPU)`.
+  As an example, let's say you want to link to a document with the filename `cpu.md` whose first line is `# Central Processing Unit (CPU)`.
 By default, the auto-completed links this extension creates look like `[Central Processing Unit (CPU)](cpu.md)`.
 If you set the regular expression `/\(([A-Z0-9]+)\)$/`, then an auto-completed link to this file looks like `[CPU](cpu.md)`.